Saraholoughlin5/Milestone-Project-3/README.md

 23. Copy this completed string to the 'Config Vars' section in Heroku ('MONGO_URI' field)
 24. Set up an instance of PyMongo (mongo = PyMongo(app) in 'app.py', after the imports and configuration, to ensure Flask and MongoDB can communicate
 25. Import flash, render_template, redirect and request, and render a template to test the connection to the database
 27. Add, commit and push updates to GitHub.
-Creation of the app can now commence.
+Creation of the app can now commence
-28. To view the app in Heroku, log in, click on the app name and click on the 'Open App' button
+28. To view the app in Heroku, log in, click on the app name and click on the 'Open App' button.
+You can also run "python3 app.py" via the GitPod terminal, and open in browser from the resulting port
 26. For final deployment, ensure that 'debug=False' in 'app.py'